Pascal Chabot, Global burn-out. Paris: Presses universitaires de France (PUF), 2013

 Mechanisms of the absurd

-What burnout reveals through three characteristics is that basically not even those most dedicated to their work are dupes of the non-sense of service which taps their forces.
+What burnout reveals through these three characteristics is that basically not even those most dedicated to their work are dupes of the non-sense of service which drains their forces.
 Burnout means that flattery and smiles are no longer sufficient to hide the vertigo of the logic of profit.
 Only sensed, not explicitly spoken or thought, absurdity is lived and somatized.
 “Bodies are smart.
 They sometimes know more about our needs than our blinkered psyches”.
 Burnout tells us that we cannot ignore the need that everyone has to have time for themselves.
 No number of fetishes can help, we have to live.

 Ideological roots